 The Surrender Rule

-If you happen to be in Atlantic City and play American Roulette, the chance to find a table that features the surrender rule is big.
-Should the ball land in a zero or double zero pocket and you have placed an even money bet, then the surrender rule comes into play.
+If you happen to be in Atlantic City and play American Roulette, there’s a good chance you’ll find a table that features the surrender rule.
+If the ball lands in the zero or double-zero pocket and you have placed an even-money bet, the surrender rule comes into play.

-As some of you might have already noticed, it is very similar to the “La Partage” rule in French Roulette.
-The surrender rule decreases the house edge to 2.63% for even-money bets.
-Players whose outside bets are losing automatically get half of their stakes back.
+As some of you may have already noticed, it is quite similar to the “La Partage” rule in French Roulette.
+The surrender rule lowers the house edge to 2.63% for even-money bets.
+Players whose outside bets lose automatically receive half of their stakes back.